Minneapolis Police Scanner Encryption: An Accountability Crisis Five Years After George Floyd

 Only because of witness video from 17-year-old Darnella Frazier did the world learn what actually happened.
 Without that independent documentation, the MPD's sanitized version would have become the official record.

 MPD's initial statement claiming Floyd died of a "medical incident" is now recognized as one of the most consequential police communications failures in American history.
-The gap between official police statements and documented reality fundamentally changed the national conversation about police accountability.
+The gap between official police statements and documented reality changed the national conversation about police accountability.

 2019